jeremyckahn/shifty/README.md

 Filters
 ---

-Filters are used for transforming the properties of a tween at various points in a `tweenable` instance's lifecycle.
+Filters are used for transforming the properties of a tween at various points in a `Tweenable` instance's lifecycle.
 Filters differ from hooks because they get executed for all `Tweenable` instances globally.
 Additionally, they are meant to convert non-`Number` datatypes to `Number`s so they can be tweened, and then back again.
 Just define a filter once, attach it to `Tweenable.prototype`, and all `new` instances of `Tweenable` will have access to it.

 Here's an annotated example of a filter: